M’shoch BaGezer is a farm near Kfar Saba. And it offers two experiences: self-picking vegetables or gathering strawberries and flowers.

 There is spacious free parking by the entrance.

-M’shoch BaGezer is usually open from September till May.
-They are open on Saturdays and holidays from 09:00 till 16:00.
+M’shoch BaGezer is usually open from September to May.
+They are open on Saturdays and holidays from 09:00 to 16:00.

 On other days of the week, you have to coordinate your visit by phone: 054-5288335 or 09-9570220.